sandeepbaraik/Books-Management/README.md

 - PUT /updateBook/:id: Update a book's details (Requires: title, author, summary in the request body).
 - DELETE /deleteBook/:id: Delete a book by its ID.

+Example - /addBook
+   {
+      "title": "Javascript",
+      "author": "Dan",
+      "summary": "This is a Javascript book for beginner", }

 ## Setup and Usage

 1. Clone the repository: